What is Eye Lift Surgery?

 - Current medications and supplements

-The doctor will also study a person’s facial features and get to know their aesthetic preferences.
+The doctor will also study your facial features and learn your aesthetic preferences.
 This allows them to identify factors that may increase the risk of postoperative complications.

-After the consultation, the doctor will take preoperative photos of the eyes.
+After the consultation, the doctor will take preoperative photos of your eyes.
 These photos capture the eyes from different angles and positions, including:

 - Front view